Yesterday our Votes were counted. Now it is time for us to be counted.

-I am sure many of us voted yesterday on the basis of ‘What’ in it for me?”
+I am sure many of us voted yesterday on the basis of “What’s in it for me?”
 And that is of course our instinct.
 But what now if we start to ask, “What have I got to give?”
-That we time and time again seek more skilful ways to take out more from the system, rather than recognising that it is quite simply begging us to put back, is probably the root of the problem.
-Rather like if we ourselves breath in and continue to do so when our lungs become full, we experience increasing levels of tension and discomfort, before something simply has to give…or we pop.
-Clearly, there is a time when to breathe out comes as a relief, and an absolutely necessary to keep our system in balance.
+Time and time again seek more skilful ways to take out more from the system, rather than recognising that it is quite simply begging us to put back, is probably the root of the problem.
+Rather like if we ourselves breath in and continue to do so when our lungs become full, we experience increasing levels of tension and discomfort, before something simply has to give… or we pop.
+Clearly, there is a time when to breathe out comes as a relief, and absolutely necessary to keep our system in balance.

 Idealistic it may sound, but for a moment can we imagine what it could be like living in a world where humanity’s default relationship with each other and the planet was to give back and take less.
 I am not beginning to suggest that I know how we get there yet, but I do think it is important that we start to think this way.
 If we clear the decks of our conditioning, then to see our presence here as an act of service and contribution is, is no more a radical idea than the idea that we are here to take out as much as we possibly can.

-Everything in life moves in cycles. there is always a time of expansion and a time contraction.
-An in breath is always followed by an out breath.
-If we are honest, it is normally a relief to breath out because if brings with it a sense of relief and the release of tension.
+Everything in life moves in cycles.
+There is always a time of expansion and a time of contraction.
+An in-breath is always followed by an out-breath.
+If we are honest, it is normally a relief to breath out because it brings with it a sense of relief and the release of tension.